-The athlete will lose all athletic eligibility for the remainder of his/her high school career.
+Suspension: The student will lose co-curricular activity eligibility for the remainder of his/her high school career.

-Severity Clause
+Severe Clause

-A student charged for a violation(s) of the criminal state statutes as determined seriously enough by the district's administrator, athletic director, and principal shall lose co-curricular activity eligibility for the remainder of his/her academic career.
-The student is eligible to re-apply for reinstatement after 1 calendar year through this code's appeal process if he/she had completed 100 hours of school-approved service.
+A student charged for a violation(s) of the criminal state statutes as determined seriously enough by the district's administrator, principal shall lose co-curricular activity eligibility for the remainder of his/her academic career.
+The student is eligible to re-apply for reinstatement after 1 calendar year through this code's appeal process if he/she has completed 100 hours of school-approved service.